jonnonz1/nz-statute-book/acts/public/2003/retirement-villages-act-2003.md

 (2) The Retirement Commissioner must also ensure that the information required to be given by public notice under subsection (1) can be accessed by the public at a website maintained by the Commissioner.

 ### 92 Status of code of practice
-(1) A code of practice is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but not for the purposes of the Acts and Regulations Publication Act 1989.
+(1) A code of practice is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
 (2) While a code of practice is in force, it—
   (a) must be complied with by—
     (i) every operator of a retirement village: